udger/udger-ruby/README.md

   - cache - default is true, enable caching results.
 Only available for user agent parsing.
   - lru_cache_size - default is 10,000.
 How many objects to be cached.
-  - ua_services - if you do not need all information for user agent, you can specify services.
+  - ua_services - if you do not need all the information for a user agent, you can specify which services to receive.
 Available services are: [:crawler, :client, :os, :device, :device_market].
-Reducing a number of services it will improve performances.
+Reducing the number of services will improve performances.

 ### Parsing user agent

     parser.parse_ua('Mozilla/5.0 (Windows NT 10.0; WOW64; rv:40.0) Gecko/20100101 Firefox/40.0')

-This returns struct with following data.
-If data are not present it will return nil value.
+This returns a struct with the following data.
+If data are not present, it will return nil value.

    - ua_class
    - ua_class_code